nicolasbagatello/docker-php-slim/README.md

 ## Use Makefile

 When developing, you can use [Makefile](https://en.wikipedia.org/wiki/Make_(software)) for doing the following operations :
+- Probably outdated command list :( so make sure to check make help toget the latest

 | Name           | Description                                  |
 |----------------|----------------------------------------------|